-The Frame Check Sequence field contains a cyclic redundancy check (CRC) that is used by the receiving station to verify that the data in the incoming frame isn’t corrupted.
+The Frame Check Sequence field contains a CRC (Cyclic Redundancy Check) that is used by the receiving station to verify that the data in the incoming frame isn’t corrupted.
 The receiving station generates another CRC and compares it to the incoming CRC.
 If the generated value doesn’t match the received frame value, the frame will be dropped [1, P. 29].

 The Source address and Destination address fields are used to send the frame to the correct device, and for the receiving device to send back frames to the original sender.
 The address is known as a MAC address [1, P. 28].

 A MAC address is a 48-bit structure that should uniquely identify an Ethernet station.
 Whereas an IP address is dynamically allocated, MAC addresses are physically assigned to an Ethernet station by the manufacturer.
-The MAC address is normally hard-coded into ROM on a Network Interface Car, but it’s possible to spoof or change the value in the OS [2, P. 23].
+The MAC address is normally hard-coded into ROM on a NIC (Network Interface Card), but it’s possible to spoof or change the value in the OS [2, P. 23].

 The MAC (Media Access Control) sublayer “defines the protocols used to arbitrate access to the Ethernet systems” [1, P. 18].